biki-desu/AegisubScripts/README.md

 5. Make a script to copy tags from lines

 Changelog:
-2.1: Add append functionality & clean up code
+2.1.1: Add support for Winblows and clean up string substitutions 2.1: Add append functionality & clean up code
 2.0.1: Write some documentation & add "multiple of selected lines" functionality 2.0: Initial full rewrite of add-stuff-to-selected-lines.lua@v1.1